leonskidev/boop/README.md

 # Boop

-**Boop** is the glorified calculator for all your numbery needs.
-You can either use its REPL, or add it to your own project as a library.
+**Boop** is a glorified calculator for all your numbery needs.
+You can either use its CLI, or add it to your own project as a library.

 ## Installation